samicpp/muon/README.md

 - [ ] colorize logging and add more logging
 - [ ] make some built in method of making services through data driven behaviour
 - [ ] allow chaining builtin services using rhai
-- [ ] embed Deno engine to execute javascript
-- [ ] allow stopping the servers / listeners
 - [ ] allow sql and redis connectivity for local variables
-- [ ] implement complex caching algorithm
+- [ ] store logging information about clients and more
 - [ ] support forwarding the request by proxying
 - [ ] allow forwarding connection based on file/socket descriptors and ffi. example `extern "C" fn muon_receive_tcp(fd: *mut Fd) -> bool { /* ... */ }` in a running process
+- [ ] embed Deno engine to execute javascript
+- [ ] implement complex caching algorithm
 - [ ] ~~make many helper methods for rhai embedding and simple middleware setup. such as `serve_file` `error` etc~~

 ## Examples